 This is addressed in Section C, Terms of Agreement 6.
-Affordable Work Force Housing.
+Affordable Work Force Housing; Timing of Development; Deed Restriction.
 As part of this Development Agreement all forty-eight (48) units will be affordable work force housing units.

 (12) A statement indicating that failure of the development agreement to address a particular permit, condition, term or restriction shall not relieve the developer of the necessity of complying with the law governing the permitting requirements, conditions, terms or restrictions.